 Steel step ladders are strong and relatively inexpensive.
 Smaller step ladders with tubular construction are light, but larger steel step ladders can be heavy.
 A step ladder with a finish coating may resist corrosion, but it can be prone to chips and scratches which then lead to rust.

-Aluminum step ladders are popular because they offer good strength and a light weight.
+Aluminum step ladders are popular because they offer good strength and are light weight.
 Aluminum is technically not as strong as steel, but a good aluminum step ladder may use larger sections and/or extra bracing to compensate while still retaining considerable weight savings.
 Additionally, aluminum does not rust.
 Even if your step ladder is aluminum, however, the hinges, joints, and tread fixings will likely be made of steel.
 As such, a protective coating may be needed to enhance longevity.

 Fiberglass step ladders offer tremendous solidity, and though not perhaps as light as aluminum, they weigh far less than steel.
 Fiberglass is another material that doesn't corrode, but as with aluminum models, the steel fixings will need adequate protection.
 One major benefit of fiberglass is that it doesn't conduct electricity.
 Therefore, it is safe to use near cabling or power lines.